IT-1 Information Technology Security

 It is the IT Security Policy of Green River that:

-2. Green River shall recognize and support the necessity of authenticating external parties prior to granting access to sensitive information and applications;
+2. Green River shall recognize and support the necessity of authenticating external parties prior to granting access to sensitive information and applications.

 4. Green River shall follow security standards established for creating secure sessions for application access.

-4. Green River will ensure all staff are trained in IT security awareness, and that technical staff receive the appropriate training commensurate with their job responsibilities.
+4. Green River will ensure all staff are trained annually in IT security awareness, and that technical staff receive the appropriate training commensurate with their job responsibilities.

 5. Green River will review its IT security processes, procedures, and practices annually and make appropriate updates after any significant change to its business, computing, or telecommunications environment.

-6. Green River will conduct a compliance audit of its IT Security Policy and Standards consistent with state requirements.
+6. Green River will conduct a compliance audit of its IT Security Program consistent with state requirements.
 Knowledgeable parties independent of Green River IT staff, such as the State Auditor, must perform the audit.
 The work shall follow audit standards developed and published by the Auditor.
 The State Auditor’s office may determine an earlier audit of some or all of Green River IT processing is warranted, in which case they will proceed under their existing authority.
 The nature and scope of the audit must be commensurate with the extent that Green River is dependent on secure IT to accomplish its critical business functions.
 Green River will maintain documentation showing the results of its review or audit and the plan for correcting material deficiencies revealed by the review or audit.
 To the extent that the audit documentation includes valuable formulae, designs, drawings, computer source codes, object codes or research data, or that disclosure of the audit documentation would be contrary to the public interest and would irreparably damage vital government functions, such audit documentation is exempt from public disclosure.
-See RCW
+The Executive Director of Information Technology is responsible for the oversight of Green River IT security and will confirm in writing that the agency is in compliance with this policy.
+The annual security verification letter will be submitted to the OCIO, as required.
+The verification indicates review and acceptance of Green River security processes, procedures, and practices as well as updates.

 Specific Authority